James Tait Black Memorial Prize

 The James Tait Black Memorial Prizes are literary prizes awarded for literature written in the English language.
 They, along with the Hawthornden Prize, are Britain's oldest literary awards.
-Based at the University of Edinburgh in Scotland, United Kingdom, the prizes were founded in 1919 by Janet Coats Black in memory of her late husband, James Tait Black, a partner in the publishing house of A & C Black Ltd. Prizes are awarded in three categories: Fiction, Biography and Drama (since 2013).
+Based at the University of Edinburgh in Scotland, United Kingdom, the prizes were founded in 1919 by Janet Coats Black in memory of her late husband, James Tait Black, a partner in the publishing house of A & C Black Ltd. Prizes are awarded in two categories: Fiction and Biography.
+A Drama prize was awarded from 2013-2019.

 History

 From its inception, the James Tait Black prize was organised without overt publicity.
 There was a lack of press and publisher attention, initially at least, because Edinburgh was distant from the literary centres of the country.
 The decision about the award was made by the Regius Chair of Rhetoric and Belles Lettres at the University of Edinburgh.

 Four winners of the Nobel Prize in Literature received the James Tait Black earlier in their careers: William Golding, Nadine Gordimer and J. M. Coetzee each collected the James Tait Black for fiction, whilst Doris Lessing took the prize for biography.
 In addition to these literary Nobels, Sir Ronald Ross, whose 1923 autobiography Memoirs, Etc. received the biography prize, was already a Nobel laureate, having been awarded the 1902 Nobel Prize in Physiology or Medicine for his work on malaria.

 In 2012, a third prize category was announced for Drama, with the first winner of this award announced in August 2013.
+The drama prize was paused after the 2019 award, during the COVID-19 pandemic, and as of March 2024 the university states that "submissions may re-open in January 2025".

 Selection process and prize administration

-The winners are chosen by the Professor of English Literature at the university, who is assisted by postgraduate students in the shortlisting phase, a structure which is seen to lend the prizes a considerable gravitas.
-At the award of the 2006 prizes, at which Cormac McCarthy was a winner, McCarthy's publisher commented positively on the selection process noting that, in the absence of a sponsor and literary or media figures amongst the judging panel, the decision is made by "students and professors, whose only real agenda can be great books and great writing".
+The winners are chosen by the Professor of English Literature at the university, who is assisted by postgraduate students in the shortlisting phase, a structure that is seen to lend the prizes considerable gravitas.
+At the award of the 2006 prizes, at which Cormac McCarthy was a winner, McCarthy's publisher commented positively on the selection process, noting that, in the absence of a sponsor and literary or media figures amongst the judging panel, the decision is made by "students and professors, whose only real agenda can be great books and great writing".
 The original endowment is now supplemented by the university and, as a consequence, the total prize fund rose from 2005 awards.
 Each of the three annual prizes—one for fiction, one for biography, and one for drama—is worth £10,000.
 The university is advised in relation to the development and administration of the Prize by a small committee which includes Ian Rankin, Alexander McCall Smith and James Naughtie amongst its members.
 In August 2007 the prize ceremony was held at the Edinburgh International Book Festival for the first time.